Mohammad-Khalid/serverless-express-hello-world-skill/README.md

-# Build An Alexa Hello World Skill With Express-With-Lambda
+# Build An Alexa Hello World Skill With Serverless-Express

-### This is a simple tutorial to introduce a simple Alexa skill with Express-With-Lambda.
+### This is a simple tutorial to introduce a simple Alexa skill with Serverless-Express.

 ## Step 1 :
     Clone this [Serverless hello world skill](https://github.com/Mohammad-Khalid/serverless-express-hello-world-skill.git)